jabadymandry/github-flow/04-Database/01-SQLAlchemy/README.md

-# SQLAlchemy Recap
+# SQLAlchemy

 Before going back to yesterday's `twitter-api` repository, let's create a brand new Flask app (without the factory pattern `create_app`).

-Here is the list of what you will need (`don't install anything for now`, we'll do it together in a few moments) :
+Here is the list of what we are going to install during this exercise:

+ :bulb: _**don't install these right now**, we'll do it progressively_

-- Add [psycopg2](http://initd.org/psycopg/) to use PostgreSQL
+- [psycopg2](http://initd.org/psycopg/) which will allow us to use PostgreSQL
-- Use [SQLAlchemy](https://www.sqlalchemy.org/) as the ORM on top of PostgreSQL
+- [SQLAlchemy](https://www.sqlalchemy.org/) as the ORM on top of PostgreSQL
-- Add [Alembic](http://alembic.zzzcomputing.com/) to manage schema migration with the [`Flask-Migrate`](http://flask-migrate.readthedocs.io/) package.
+- [Alembic](http://alembic.zzzcomputing.com/) to manage schema migration with the [`Flask-Migrate`](http://flask-migrate.readthedocs.io/) package.
-- Deploy to Heroku
+- We will deploy our app using Heroku

 ## PostgreSQL

-Head over to [postgresql.org/download/windows/](https://www.postgresql.org/download/windows/) and `download` the installer for `PostgreSQL 10+`.
+You can now head over to [postgresql.org/download/windows/](https://www.postgresql.org/download/windows/) and `download` the installer for `PostgreSQL 10+`.
 (`Don't install postgres` if you're using a `computer from Le Wagon`.
 It should be already installed.
 If not, install it) Run it.
 It will install: